Request for Proposals: MEDS

 Throughout the project, clients receive high-quality data science work that is approximately equivalent to one full-time employee engaged for six-months.
 This work helps students develop skills in project management, team-oriented data science, design and implementation, data processing/analysis/manipulation, reproducible workflows, quality assurance, interface development e.g., data visualization, technical documentation, and effective stakeholder communication.
 The projects also serve to expand both parties’ professional networks by connecting future and current environmental data science leaders.

-All proposers must contact Capstone Project Coordinator Sean Kerr as a first step in proposal development.
-He also connects proposal authors with Bren faculty, staff, and students who can provide additional guidance and assistance in writing proposals.
-Given that projects must align with student interest to be selected, clients are encouraged to work with current Bren students and faculty on proposal development.
+All proposers must contact the Bren School at firstname.lastname@example.org as a first step in proposal development.
+The Bren School connects proposal authors with Bren faculty, staff, and students who can provide additional guidance and assistance in writing proposals.
+Given that projects must align with student interest to be selected, clients are encouraged to work with current Bren students and faculty on proposal development

 Desirable Project Attributes